priesly12/Learning-git/README.md

 # Learning-git
-This Repo was used by learning Git from Priesly12
+This Repo was used to learn Git from Priesly12